saurabhkumar70049/OnlineBookStore/README.md

 # OnlineBookStore
-NOTE :- to run the program, Install Node module in both
+NOTE :- to run the program, Install Node module in both webshop-api and webshop-app